Reveal Audio: Forensic Audio Enhancement Services

 AUDIO ENHANCEMENT: TECHNOLOGY TO THE RESCUE

-Reveal Audio Services uses specialized software that was developed just for the purposes of noise removal - removing or reducing the noises that interfere with and mask speech signals.
+Reveal Audio Services uses specialized software that was developed just for the purposes of noise removal - reducing the noises that interfere with and mask speech signals.
 This is not the kind of software you find in a music recording studio.
 Music editing and audio restoration deals with the fine points of noise reduction using gentle curves and subtle processes to preserve as much of the musical tones as possible.
 The standard music tools just don’t go far enough for forensic audio work.

 The software I use is adaptive by design, meaning that as the interfering noises change, the software algorithm “learns” them and adapts in a matter of milliseconds.
 Interfering beeps and pulses can be diminished greatly.
 60-cycle hum can be nearly eliminated.
 Traffic “swooshes” can be minimalized.